-The Mental Health Tribunal (MHT) was established by the MHA 2014 to replace the Mental Health Review Board (MHRB).
+The Mental Health Tribunal (MHT) was established under the MHA 2014 to replace the Mental Health Review Board.
 It is independent of mental health services and plays a vital role as a safeguard of the rights of people subject to compulsory detention and/or treatment.

-Unlike the MHRB, the MHT is a primary decision-maker in respect of treatment orders and orders for authorisation of ECT.
+Unlike the Mental Health Review Board, the MHT’s role is now as a primary decision-maker in respect of treatment orders and orders for authorisation of ECT.
 It also has functions to determine applications regarding court secure treatment orders, applications for revocation of secure treatment orders, application by security patient regarding a grant of leave of absence or review of a direction to be transferred to another designated mental health service, and application for an interstate transfer order or transfer of treatment order for a compulsory patient.
 The MHT has no jurisdiction in relation to voluntary patients, except in the case of ECT for young people.

 The MHT must interpret all statutory provisions consistently with the Charter of Human Rights and Responsibilities Act 2006 (Vic) (“Charter Act”), so far as that is possible, consistent with their purpose.
 It may also be a public authority under the Charter Act and therefore bound as a public authority to act compatibly with Charter Act rights, but this is yet to be tested.

 Applications for revocation of a TTO or TO can be made to the MHT at any time while the order is in force (s 60(1)).

 The application may be made by the person themselves or anyone at their request.
 It can also be made by a guardian, a parent (if the person is under 16) or the secretary to the DHHS, if a relevant guardianship order is in place.
 Designated mental health services keep application forms; people wanting to apply should ask a nurse or doctor at the service for a form.
 A form can also be completed online at the MHT’s website (www.mht.vic.gov.au).